 Voice announcements of stops in MVG public transport vehicles

-Mainz is currently upgrading all its pedestrian lights to include an acoustic warning system.
-A continuous acoustic "tak-tak" signal makes it easy for visually impaired people to locate the pedestrian crossing.
-They can then press a button to change the pedestrian light to green, indicated by a "bee-beep" signal and/or a vibrating plate on the yellow box on the post, which also features a direction arrow.
+Mainz is currently upgrading all of its pedestrian lights to include an acoustic warning system.
+A continuous acoustic "ticking" signal makes it easy for visually impaired people to locate the pedestrian crossing.
+They can then press a button to change the pedestrian light to green, indicated by a "beeping" signal and/or a vibrating plate on the yellow box attached to the post, which also features a direction arrow.

-The tannoy messages at train and bus stops, as well as the on-board announcements assist visitors who are not familiar with the city as well as visually impaired people to find their way through Mainz.
-There are also interactive buttons that can be pressed to hear when the next bus or train is leaving.
+The tannoy messages at train and bus stops, as well as the on-board announcements assist visitors who are not familiar with the city and visually impaired people to find their way through Mainz.
+There are also interactive buttons that can be pressed to hear the next bus or train departure.

 To walk to the city centre, follow the tactile paving from Mainz City Hall or the Tourist Service Center, two buildings can be easily accessed from Rheinstrasse or Jockel-Fuchs-Platz.